Pulmonary arterial hypertension associated with human immunodeficiency virus

 In this topic review, the classification, prevalence, pathogenesis, clinical presentation, diagnostic evaluation, and treatment of HIV-PAH are discussed.
 Pulmonary hypertension that is unrelated to HIV infection is discussed separately.
-(See "Classification and prognosis pulmonary hypertension in adults" and "Treatment of pulmonary hypertension in adults" and "Clinical features and diagnosis of pulmonary hypertension in adults" and "The epidemiology and pathogenesis of pulmonary arterial hypertension (Group 1)".)
+(See "Classification and prognosis of pulmonary hypertension in adults" and "Treatment of pulmonary hypertension in adults" and "Clinical features and diagnosis of pulmonary hypertension in adults" and "The epidemiology and pathogenesis of pulmonary arterial hypertension (Group 1)".)